grover66/kidtimer/README.md

+Modified to do the following.

+1) check every minute instead of hourly, daily, etc.  Change the logic to handle this in one place.
+Thus all we need is a single crontab entry that does a kidtimer check

+2) changed so that we issue a pm-hibernate instead of killing the session.
+That proved to destroy work with the kill which seemed unfair.

+3) added the ability to provide a file that can provide more time.
+My dauther comes to me and Issue a key that she then creates as:  touch /tmp/key ...
+When kidtimer see's that file, it will issue a 'reset'.

+----------- Original text below

 I have been looking for a solution to this for a long time.
 I have two kids and wish to restrict their time on the computers.
 Since nothing else seems to work out there, I decided to write my own.
 I call it kidtimer.
 Very original, I know. :)

 Kidtimer should work on any recent version of Ubuntu, both 32 & 64 bit.
 Should also work on Debian too.
 It uses standard Linux utilities and notify-send (for user notification).